 Approval by the IACUC is given for a three-year period of time.
 Annual updates are required.
 If a researcher varies an element of the interaction with the animal subject from what was initially proposed and approved by the IACUC, the researcher will need to submit a revised protocol for IACUC review and approval.
 Training is required annually of all animal users.
 Certification of tetanus vaccination is also required annually.

-How to obtain access for the animal care facility:
+How to obtain access for the Animal Resource Center:

-A justifiable reason is required for obtaining access into the animal care facility.
+A justifiable reason is required for obtaining access into the Animal Resource Center.
 At least one of the following descriptions must be met in order to gain access into the facility:

 A principal investigator, coinvestigator, research assistant or student listed on an IACUC approved protocol:

-When at least one of the above descriptions has been met, follow these steps to obtain total access into the facility:
+When at least one of the above descriptions has been met, follow these steps to obtain total access into the Animal Resource Center:

-In order to bring a visitor in the facility, the following must be met:
+In order to bring a visitor in the Animal Resource Center, the following must be met:

 Contact the Office of Research Compliance by phone at (972) 883-4579 or by email at email@example.com to quote per diem rates for animals.Updated: May 18, 2012